X

 • USB flash drive: Insert the USB flash drive you just created into a free USB slot on the PC you want to upgrade.
 Then open File Explorer (Windows Explorer in Windows 7) and double-click Setup to install Windows 10.
 Note that you cannot boot from the newly created USB drive or DVD to perform an upgrade to Windows 10.
 You must run the Windows 10 setup program from your currently installed and activated copy of Windows.

-Then just follow the prompts to complete the upgrade to Windows 10.
-You will not be asked for a product key, and when the upgrade is complete and you've connected to the internet, you'll have a digital license that is valid for the most recent Windows 10 version, which you can confirm by going to Settings > Update & Security > Activation.
-All your apps and data files will be available.
+Then, just follow the prompts to complete the upgrade to Windows 10.
+You will not be asked for a product key during the upgrade process.
+When the upgrade is complete and you've connected to the internet, all your apps and data files will be available.
+To check the system's activation status, go to Settings > Update & security > Activation.
+If you're lucky, you'll have a digital license that is valid for the most recent Windows 10 version.
+More likely, you'll see a message telling you Windows isn't activated and asking you to enter a valid product key.

-The digital license is associated with that specific device, which means you can reformat the disk and perform a clean installation of the same edition of Windows 10 anytime.
-(If you're thinking of upgrading your old system drive to an SSD, perform the upgrade to Windows 10 on the old hardware; after confirming that the new Windows 10 version is properly activated, install the SSD and then either restore from a backup image or boot from the USB flash drive to do a clean install.
+A Windows 10 digital license is associated with a specific device, which means you can reformat the disk and perform a clean installation of the same edition of Windows 10 anytime.
+(If you're thinking of upgrading your old system drive to an SSD, I recommend you perform the upgrade to Windows 10 on the old hardware; after confirming that the new Windows 10 version is properly activated, install the SSD and then either restore from a backup image or boot from the USB flash drive to do a clean install.
 You won't need a product key, and activation is automatic.)

 Is your license valid?

-And now the big question: if you avail yourself of this upgrade to Windows 10, is the resulting license valid?
+And now the big question: if you successfully upgrade an old PC to Windows 10, is the resulting license valid?

 The entire "free upgrade" offer was always accompanied by language that was, to put it politely, a bit squishy.
 And the language around the end of that offer was similarly vague.
 For example, see the answers I've highlighted here on Microsoft's Windows 10 Upgrade FAQ: